Uses and Types of Paper Chromatography

 5. Two-dimensional chromatography

-In two-dimensional chromatography, the paper is either in square or rectangle shape.
-The samples are placed at one corner of the paper, and during the process, spots being formed at right angles can be observed.
+In two-dimensional chromatography, the paper is either in a square or rectangular shape.
+The samples are placed at one corner of the paper, and during the process, spots forming at right angles can be observed.

 You are ready to get started: